-When it comes to File management and navigation, Finder is where we all go.
-But imagine if Mac Finder does not respond to any of the commands you give it.
+When it comes to file management and navigation, Finder is where we all go.
+But imagine if Mac Finder didn’t respond to any of the commands you give it.

 - Open Task Manager by pressing Option + Command + Esc.